 What are supply sheds?

 A supply shed is a geographically defined sourcing area that provides raw materials to a specific facility, trader, or market.
-Instead of tracing every product back to an individual farm, supply sheds focus on the broader catchment zone where suppliers operate.
-For example, a supply shed may represent all smallholders and/or industrial concessions that deliver fresh fruit bunches to a particular cooperative or mill.
+Instead of tracing every product back to an individual farm, supply sheds focus on the broader catchment zone where suppliers operate, while maintaining the accuracy level of individual-farm mapping.

 Sustainability risk assessments, even when lacking precise farm-level data